arsf/arsf_on_jasmin/README.md

 register for access to the ARSF archive (if you haven't done so already).
 The ARSF archive (up to 2012) is available on the JASMIN platform under `/neodc/arsf/`

+Once you have access to JASMIN and have logged into one of the analysis VMs (e.g., `cems-sci1.cems.rl.ac.uk`) you need to load the ARSF programs.
+These aren't available by default but can be loaded using the modules system.
+To list all avilable modules use:

 ```bash
 module avail
 ```
+The ARSF modules are listed under `contrib/arsf`.

 To load [APL](https://github.com/arsf/apl), [LAStools](https://github.com/LAStools/LAStools/)
 and the [ARSF DEM Scripts](https://github.com/pmlrsg/arsf_dem_scripts) use the